 Last week, Dr. David Schiering, RedWave Technology’s Chief Technical Officer, spent several days at the Combat Capabilities Development Command Chemical and Biological Center in Maryland, our government’s R&D site for chemical and biological defense, recording the spectra of critical WMD agents including blister, nerve, and Fourth Generation Agents.

-The ThreatID system now comes standard with a database containing over 12,000 spectra of explosives, pesticides, TICs, TIMs, forensic drugs, and is continually growing.
-We have recently updated the consumer products powders and common household goods libraries.
-As threat change, we rapidly add them to our libraries and, for example, the ThreatID database now contains an advanced opiate spectral library.
-Furthermore, ThreatID users can purchase third party IR spectral libraries, which can add up to an additional 40,000 spectra to the overall database.
-One of ThreatID’s advantages over handheld Raman And IR hazmat analyzers is that its spacious storage enables 50,000 reference spectra to be contained on-board.
+The ThreatID system now comes standard with a database containing over 12,000 spectra of explosives, pesticides, TICs, TIMs, and forensic drugs, and is continually growing.
+We have recently updated the consumer products, powders, and common household goods libraries.
+As threats change, we rapidly add them to our libraries and, for example, the ThreatID database now contains an advanced opiate spectral library.
+Furthermore, ThreatID users can purchase third-party IR spectral libraries, which can add up to an additional 40,000 spectra to the overall database.
+One of ThreatID’s advantages over handheld Raman and IR hazmat analyzers is that its spacious storage enables 50,000 reference spectra to be contained on-board.
 This is greater than any other commercial spectroscopic hazmat analyzer currently available.

-The continual development and expansion of ThreatID spectral libraries is another example of RedWave Technology’s unwavering commitment to develop the best hazmat analyzers and to provide support that matches the demanding requirements of the hazmat response community.
+The continual development and expansion of ThreatID spectral libraries is another example of RedWave Technology’s unwavering commitment to developing the best hazmat analyzers and to providing support that matches the demanding requirements of the hazmat response community.

 Main Title – New Jersey National Guard Hazmat by Mark C. Olsen

 1. “With Science We Defend” – U.S Army Combat Capabilities Development Command Chemical Biological Center

 Sign up for the latest information of FTIR content from RedWave Technology and to learn more about upcoming product releases.